 Franco, Itamar (Augusto Cautiero) (b.
 June 28, 1930, on board a ship between Salvador and Rio de Janeiro, Brazil - d.
 July 2, 2011, São Paulo, Brazil), president of Brazil (1992-95).
 He served (1966-74) as mayor of Juiz de Fora.
 He was a founding member of the Brazilian Democratic Movement Party (PMDB) when it was the only opposition party permitted under military rule.
 He was a senator for 16 years, leading committees on economy and finance (1983-84) and investigating corruption (in the late 1980s).
 He lost a bid to be governor of Minas Gerais in 1986 but was later picked by Fernando Collor to balance the ticket and thus became vice president in 1990.
 He became acting president on Oct.
 2, 1992, when Collor was suspended, and was sworn in as president on Dec.
 29, 1992, serving until Jan.
 1, 1995, when Fernando Henrique Cardoso became president.
 On Jan.
 1, 1999, he began a four-year term as governor of Minas Gerais.
 He stopped paying the state's debt on January 6, blocked a plan to reduce layoffs at auto plants, and refused to meet Cardoso, whose irritation turned into public rage.
 Cardoso needed the cooperation of governors to cut the country's huge budget deficit, as Brazil promised it would do to get an International Monetary Fund loan.
 The action by Brazil's third-wealthiest state alarmed investors, who pulled dollars out of the country.
 When the drain hadn't stopped a week later, Cardoso's government was forced to devalue the currency, which plunged 40%.
 But Franco's feud with Cardoso was more than financial.
 Franco had never forgiven Cardoso (who was finance minister at the time) for "stealing" credit for the Plano Real, the economic program that slashed inflation from 2,700% in 1993 to about 2% in 1998.
 Franco left the PMDB in December 1999 after failing to win the party's backing to split with Cardoso's alliance.

 Franco (Ferreira Pinto Castelo Branco), João (b.
 Feb.
 14, 1855, Alcaide, eastern Portugal - d.
-April 1929, Lisbon), interior minister (1893-97, 1906-08) and prime minister (1906-08) of Portugal.
-He took office in May 1906 with a programme of reforming the national finances and administration by constitutional means if possible.
+April 1929, Lisbon, Portugal), interior minister (1893-97, 1906-08) and prime minister (1906-08) of Portugal.
+He was also minister of finance (1890) and public works, commerce, and industry (1891-92).
+He took office as prime minister in May 1906 with a programme of reforming the national finances and administration by constitutional means if possible.
 The Cortes was dissolved in June and an election was held at which it was promised that all votes should be fairly counted; the Franquistas or "New Regenerators" obtained a majority.
 When the new Cortes met in September the king was charged by the opposition with complicity in grave financial scandals; the Republican deputies even accused him of trying to assign the tobacco monopoly in payment of one of his own foreign creditors.
 Franco sought to organize a coalition in defense of the crown, but early in 1907 business in the Cortes was brought to a standstill.
 The ministry appeared to be doomed, and the old "Rotativist" politicians prepared once more to divide the spoils of office.
 On May 2, however, Franco struck his blow.
 He obtained the dissolution of the Cortes, and announced that certain measures still under discussion should have forthwith the force of law.
 With the support not only of the king and the army but also of many Portuguese who hailed with joy the advent of an honest dictator, Franco was able to carry some useful reforms.
 But certain transactions in regard to the king's debts aroused so much indignation that rebellion was widely and openly advocated.
 On Feb.
 1, 1908, King Carlos and his elder son were assassinated.
 Franco was sent into exile by the dynasty.
 The Rotativist politicians regained their power, but soon had to give way to the Republican revolution effected in October 1910.
 Franco, who had returned to Portugal, was arrested but acquitted by the Supreme Court in January 1911.

 Franco (Gómez), Julio César, byname Yoyito (b.
 April 17, 1951, Fernando de la Mora, Paraguay), vice president of Paraguay (2000-02).